ShanSanear/VoxFila/docs/features.md

 Operator MUST have a way to edit given queue entry - be it by changing who is singing or by changing song on the fly

+Operator MUST have a way to switch two entries

 Operator MUST have a way to change queue order even after automation takes place - in case given person is not available

 Operator MUST have a way to disable given person - in case they leave the venue